Skip to main contentSkip to navigation

 Form Factor: 7mm vs. 9.5mm vs. 15mm

 The Z-height (thickness) of a 2.5-inch portable drive determines its internal architecture.
-A 7mm slim drive (e.g., Seagate ST2000LM007 Rosewood) packs two platters & up to 4 heads into a thin chassis.
-A 9.5mm standard drive (e.g., Seagate ST2000LM003) fits three platters & up to 6 heads.
-High-capacity 15mm portable drives (4TB-5TB) contain 3-5 platters.
-A head stack from a 9.5mm drive will not physically fit a 7mm chassis, and the firmware head-map configurations are incompatible between z-heights.
+A head stack from a thicker drive will not physically fit a thinner chassis, and the firmware head-map configurations are incompatible between z-heights.

 Seagate Portable Donors

-- The firmware controls read channel calibration & servo decoding.
-The donor must have an identical firmware code (e.g., CC26, SDM1).
-Different revisions produce different head calibration parameters.
+The firmware controls read channel calibration & servo decoding.
+The donor must be matched closely.
+Different revisions can produce different head calibration parameters.

 Western Digital Portable Donors

-- Module 0A stores the head map defining which physical heads are active.
-Module 47 stores adaptation data: servo calibration, microjog values, and read channel gain profiles.
-Both must be compatible between donor and patient for stable imaging.
+The ROM stores head-map and adaptation data such as servo calibration, microjog values, and read-channel profiles.
+These values must be compatible between donor and patient for stable imaging.

 Donor drives are matching drives used for parts.
 Typical donor cost: $50–$150 for common drives, $200–$400 for rare or high-capacity models.
 We source the cheapest compatible donor available.
 For a detailed breakdown of the matching process, see our donor drive matching technical reference.